fahdfady/study-time/README.md

-a rust RataTUI app. prevents me from social media & coding while my studying sessions by blocking some websites IPs
+a rust RataTUI app. prevents me from social media & coding while my studying sessions by blocking some websites IPs using iptables

 - github
 - twitter